AI4Research: A Survey of Artificial Intelligence for Scientific Research: Resources

 \subsection{AI for Academic Survey}

 In the task of generating academic surveys, several representative public corpora stand out due to their distinct characteristics in terms of scale, domain, and structure.
+Table~\ref{tab:survey-tools} presents a comprehensive overview of typical, mature AI systems and associated tools for academic survey collection and generation.

 To evaluate the capabilities of scholarly retrieval systems, several studies have focused on the scholarly deep research~\citep{wei2025browsecomp}, such as AcademicBrowse~\citep{zhou2025academicbrowse}.
 To facilitate section-level generation of related works, several large-scale datasets have been introduced, such as Cochrane~\cite{wallace2021generating}, MSLR 2022~\cite{wang2022overview}, MS$^2$~\cite{deyoung2021ms2}, and OARelatedWork~\citep{docekal2024oarelatedwork}, OAG-Bench~\citep{zhang2024oag}.
 These datasets pair comprehensive ``Related Work'' sections with their corresponding full texts, providing valuable resources for this task.
 Moreover, systematic benchmarks for evaluating the quality of automatic scholarly survey generation have been developed.
 Examples include SciReviewGen~\cite{kasanishi2023scireviewgen}, BigSurvey~\cite{liu2023generating}, SurveySum~\cite{fernandes2024surveysum}, SurveyBench~\cite{yan2025surveyforge}, AutoSurvey~\cite{wang2024autosurvey}, and SurveyX~\cite{liang2025surveyx}.
 These benchmarks provide critical metrics for assessing the performance of automatic systems in generating academic surveys.
 For fine-grained manual annotation, SurveyEval~\cite{wang2025llm} offers a hierarchical title tree that includes a vast number of reviews and citations.
 It is accompanied by hierarchical consistency and citation-chapter alignment metrics, which serve as essential tools for evaluating the distribution of synopsis generation and citation accuracy.